juliawol/WB_Knowledge_Base/README.md

 ### Metrics

 `Recall.ipynb` demonstrated the code that I used to verify the metrics.
 In this particular case, the focus is on recall@1, recall@#, and recall@5.
 I would like to highlite that the model improves its predictions by its second attempt at choosing the relevant chunk.
 The knowledge base itself has a lot similar chunks, thus making the metrics a bit less accurate.
 Sometimes the true chunk is not  semantically sifferent from the first or second proposed by the model.
+The following metrics are obtained through using an extremely small dataset with triplets (at about 150 entries).
+If expanded, the metrcis reach 0.8 for recall@1 (checked using large openly available knowledge bases and systetically created triplets).

+Recall@1: 0.45
+Recall@2: 0.56
+Recall@3: 0.62
+Recall@5: 0.68

 ### Baseline model